 by Martin Walters

-Chinese Wildlife Guide – Expert tips on wildlife spotting and birdwatching in China, including habitats, endemic species, conservation, reserves and accessibility.
-This guide also highlights ideal times to visit, photography advice, the best place to see pandas, regional guides including the Tibetan Plateau, detailed species-specific information.
+Chinese Wildlife Guide – expert tips on wildlife spotting and birdwatching in China, including habitats, endemic species, conservation, reserves and accessibility.
+Covers when to visit, photography, the best places to see pandas, regional guides including the Tibetan Plateau and detailed species-specific information.

 Size: 135 X 216 mm

 China is a huge country, with remarkably varied and unusual wildlife.
 This fully updated second edition of Bradt’s visitor’s wildlife guide provides a colourful introduction to the mammals, birds, reptiles and other wildlife for which the area is renowned, together with an insight into their habits and habitats, and an indication of where they are likely to be seen.
 Accessible and beautifully illustrated, the guide will appeal both to the first-time visitor and to the serious naturalist seeking a compact volume to carry around.
 And after the trip, it will also make a great souvenir.

 New for this second edition are coverage of the new Giant Panda National Park, the recovery of the Yunnan snub-nosed monkey, whose numbers have increased from around 1,000 to over 3,000, the huge increase in protected areas on both land and sea, and the increased protection in several large reserves for the chiru or Tibetan antelope, notably in Kekexili World Heritage Reserve.